bguiz/blog-bguiz/src/posts/2024-06-06-hedera-blockchain-or-not.md

 Hedera often sparks debate about how it should be classified.
 Which type of distributed ledger technology (DLT):
 Is it a blockchain or not?
-The consensus mechanism grounds a DLTs' decentralization and immutability properties.
+The consensus mechanism grounds DLTs' decentralisation and immutability properties.
 These are core features in web3 philosophy.
 The data structures and algorithms used for consensus influence the